Loading

 Personnel

-The Bulletin was launched in April 2001 by Frank Graham, Greg Hood, Laura Johnston, George Lauby and Bob Gambs.
-At that time, Graham had nearly 30 years of newspaper experience in all phases of production; Johnston had nine years experience, mostly as an editor; and Hood and Lauby together had more than 16 years.
+The Bulletin was launched in April 2003 by Frank Graham, Greg Hood, Laura Johnston, George Lauby and Bob Gambs.
+At that time, Graham had nearly 30 years of newspaper experience in all phases of production; Johnston had nine years of experience, mostly as an editor; and Hood and Lauby together had more than 16 years.

 Most of all, we appreciate our readers.
-We work hard everyday to provide them with unbiased news and information.
+We work hard every day to provide them with unbiased news and information.

 Archives